sizovs/sizovs.github.io/_posts/2022-07-13-on-working-solo.md

 - When working in a company, you can learn new tech and have fun **at no risk** while also enjoying a **high stable salary**.
 Companies are absorbing all risks and inefficiencies of our decisions.
 Not to mention marketing, sales, accounting, training...

 - Because engineers don't have skin in the game, holy wars, never-ending tech debates, and engineering for the sake of engineering are so common.
 When you have skin in the game (or at least *try* to think like CEO), life forces you to be pragmatic.
+And punishes you when you're not.

 - The further engineers are the business/product/customers, the worse their ability to make business-friendly decisions is.
 The situation gets only worse over time.
 It's a reinforcing loop.